gupta-suyash/gupta-suyash.github.io/index.md

 ## News

 - **[Mar.
+2023]** Our paper "Dissecting BFT Consensus: In Trusted Components we Trust" received Best Paper Award at EuroSys 2023.
+- **[Mar.
 2023]** Our paper "Dissecting BFT Consensus: In Trusted Components we Trust" accepted at EuroSys 2023.
 - **[Jan.
 2023]** Gave a talk on "Chemistry behind Agreement" at CIDR 2023.
 - **[Nov.
 2022]** Our paper "Chemistry behind Agreement" is accepted at CIDR 2023.